Ogham (pronounced oh-am) is an ancient form of Irish writing comprised of patterns of parallel strokes to the side or across a continuous line.

 The word "maqi" is a precursor to the more modern Celtic word "mac" meaning "son of", so it appears this stone remembers Dotello who was the son of Maglani.

-Standing stones bear witness to Ireland’s ancient origins, these monuments forming an integral part of our sacred landscapes.
+Standing stones bear witness to Ireland's ancient origins.
+These treasured monuments form an integral part of our sacred landscapes, and stand as evidence of our history and legend.

 Their survival is testament to how Irish people revere their past.
 I am proud of how the Irish continue to acknowledge the spiritual essence of a place by leaving these stones undisturbed.